How to Become an Amazon Product Reviewer in 2025

 More Quick Facts About Amazon Vine

-- You become a product tester, so companies may provide samples of products not yet finalized so that they can get feedback before beginning wide production and distribution.
+- You become an Amazon product reviewer and tester, so companies may provide samples of products not yet finalized so that they can get feedback before beginning wide production and distribution.

 - The products you’ll receive are completely free.
 But as a verified buyer, you’ll be expected to share an unbiased opinion.